Let’s start a conversation!

 When “Always” Is Actually Acceptable

-Not every long standing process is wrong.
-Many are sound, tested, and appropriate.
+Not every long- standing process is wrong.
+Many are sound, well-tested, and entirely appropriate for the time and context in which they were created.

 The difference is documentation and understanding.

 A defensible process can be explained clearly.
-It has a reason, a trigger, and a known outcome.
+It has a reason, a trigger, and a predictable outcome.
 It is supported by evidence, not habit.

-If a process can be explained without using the words “we always do it,” it is usually on safer ground.
+If a process can be explained without relying on the phrase “we always do it this way”, it is usually on much safer ground.

 A Safer Replacement Phrase

-Instead of asking “have we always done it this way,” a safer question is:
+Instead of asking “have we always done it this way,” shift to three clearer questions:

 “Does this still accurately reflect what is happening now?”

-That single shift moves the focus from habit to accuracy.
+This simple shift moves the focus from habit to clarity, and from continuity to correctness.

 Final Thought